 2. We aim to provide a service that is accessible to everyone who is entitled to it.
 However, the OIA retains the right, where we consider User actions to be unacceptable, to restrict or change such access.
 We need to ensure that other Users and OIA staff do not suffer any disadvantage from Users who act in an unacceptable manner.

 3. This policy sets out the approach which will be taken in circumstances where the actions or behaviour of an individual are considered to be unacceptable.
-This policy applies to all Users of the scheme; anyone who is interacting or communicating with the OIA, including complainants, their representatives and higher education institutions.
+This policy applies to all Users of the scheme; anyone who is interacting or communicating with the OIA, including complainants, their representatives and higher education providers.

 4. The OIA recognises that certain forms of mental illness or disability may make it difficult for people to express themselves or communicate clearly.
 The OIA will always consider making reasonable adjustments for the individual if we are asked to do so – but we may still need to manage contact in these circumstances if considered necessary.